 ATLANTIC CANADA

-The program in Atlantic Canada is strongly focused on virtual and in-person knowledge exchange for seed growers, biodiversity conservation and recovery, and creating strong regional networks for farmers who are engaged or interested in seed work.
+The program in Atlantic Canada is focused on virtual and in-person knowledge exchange for seed growers, biodiversity conservation and recovery, and creating strong connections among growers and others who are engaged or interested in seed work.
 Many farmers in the region use and save seed from open-pollinated varieties with rich history in the area, keeping those varieties, plant genetics, and stories alive one season to the next.
-Seed growers here help organize some of the country's most vibrant Seedy Saturday events, and are actively involved in local community seed collections -- a thriving movement in Atlantic Canada.
-ACORN hosted this program from 2013 - 2018 and is an collaborator in the region.
-Stephanie Hughes is the Atlantic Canada Program Manager for The Bauta Family Initiative.
+Seed growers here help organize some of the country's most vibrant Seedy Saturday events, and are actively involved in local community seed projects -- a thriving movement in Atlantic Canada.
+ACORN hosted this program from 2013 - 2018 and remains an important collaborator in the region.
+Stephanie Hughes is the Atlantic Canada Program Manager.
 You can reach her at shughes@weseedchange.org.
 See below for more information on our programs.

 -- Atlantic Grown Seed Showcase Gardens.
-In partnership with Hayes Farm (NB) and Legacy Community Garden (PEI), we are showcasing and trialing regionally bred and stewarded varieties of vegetables.
+From 2022-2024, in partnership with Hayes Farm (NB) and Legacy Community Garden (PEI), we trialed and showcased dozens of varieties of regionally bred and stewarded vegetables.
 Read more about this work.

 -- Find Local Seed.
 In partnership with ACORN, our program maintains a regional database of seed sellers in Atlantic Canada.
 Providing information on the company, the kind of seed it sells (local, imported, etc.), and its organic status.
 Purchasing locally grown seed for your garden and farm is an important way to support farmers and to access high quality seed with excellent potential for regional adaptation and seed saving.
 Access the directory.
 Learn more about Canada's vegetable seed industry.